 An amazing family vacation in Ottawa

-Staying at the Carleton Suite Hotel is ideal for those wishing to explore Ottawa and Gatineau and the many amazing things to do during March break (March 1-5 in Quebec and April 12-16 in Ontario).
+Staying at the Carleton Suite Hotel is ideal for those wishing to explore Ottawa and Gatineau and the many amazing things to do during March break (April 12-16 in Ontario).
 Our fabulous location is steps away to some amazing world-class attractions.
 Our large suites provide ample space and are perfect to relax in after a busy day of activities.
 For those wanting more, you can enjoy our 24-hour fitness centre.

 Over March Break, take advantage of one of our many amazing offers:

 - It’s Still On Us: (now available until May 31) Book two nights and get $100 rebate upon check-out.

 - Book Direct Offer: Book on our web-site and get 20% off the Best Available Rate